stdombek/docs/content/en/docs/Acquisitions/Orders/_index.md

 *   **Approved.** To approve the order, select the **Approved** checkbox.
 Note: You only need to approve the order if your library has the Approval required setting turned on.
 An order is automatically approved when opened.
 For more information, see [Settings > Orders > Approvals](../../settings/settings_orders/settings_orders/#settings--orders--general--approvals).

 #### Custom fields
 The Custom fields section appears only if it is configured in the **Settings > Orders** app.
-For information on configuring the Custom fields section, see [Setting > Orders > Custom fields] (../../settings/settings_orders/settings_orders/#settings--orders--general--customfields).
+For information on configuring the Custom fields section, see [Setting > Orders > Custom fields](../../settings/settings_orders/settings_orders/#settings--orders--general--customfields).

 ### Creating an ongoing order